 You can also order it with chicken or seafood, but for first-timers, I recommend getting the traditional plate.

-For drinks that go along with it, I recommend a hot glass of teh tarik or cham c.
+For drinks that go along with it, try a a hot glass of teh tarik or cham c.

 Satays from Indonesia

 By Liliane at My Toronto, My World | Facebook

 Indonesia consists of over 17,000 different islands and at least 300 cultural groups so their range in cuisine is amazing; there are hundreds of different dishes you could try while visiting the country.